Easy Guide: How to Explain College Degrees to a Child

 A college degree is a special certification that you earn after completing certain courses and studying in a specific field at a college or university.
 It is an important achievement that demonstrates your expertise and knowledge in a particular subject area.
 There are different types of college degrees that you can pursue, each with its own set of requirements and opportunities.

-One type of college degree is an associate degree, usually offered at community colleges or technical colleges.
+When explaining a college degree to a child, don’t overlook addressing the value of an associate degree, usually offered at community colleges or technical colleges.
 It typically takes about two years to complete and requires around 60 credits.
 An associate degree can be a great starting point for a career or a stepping stone to a four-year program.
 It provides a solid foundation of knowledge and skills in a specific field.

 Another type of college degree is a bachelor’s degree, which is the most common and widely recognized degree.
 This degree usually takes four years to complete and requires around 120 credits.
 A bachelor’s degree offers more specialized classes in your chosen major and allows you to gain in-depth knowledge and expertise in a specific area of study.